| | | | |

 Instructions

-• Cook the Noodles: In a large saucepan over medium-high heat, bring the chicken broth and bouillon to a boil.
+• In a large saucepan over medium-high heat, bring the chicken broth and bouillon to a boil.
 Add the noodles and cook according to the package directions or until tender.

 Boiled egg noodles in a pot with cooking water.

-• Finish the Dish: Add the butter, soup, evaporated milk (if using), and pepper to the noodles and stir to blend.
+• Add the butter, soup, evaporated milk (if using), and pepper to the noodles and stir to blend.
 Bring to a simmer over low heat and cook for 2 minutes, stirring frequently.
-The bouillon, broth, and condensed soup should add enough saltiness, but taste the noodles before serving and adjust if necessary.
+The bouillon, broth, and condensed soup should add enough saltiness, but taste the noodles before serving and adjust with salt if necessary.
 Stir in the parsley and chives (if using).

 Creamy pasta with herbs and sauce in a pot.

-• Serve and Enjoy: Serve hot as a side dish or main lunch or dinner dish.
+• Serve hot as a side dish or main lunch or dinner dish.

 Creamy pasta with herbs in a white bowl.